Login, Home Realm Discovery (HRD) and 2FA / MFA

-FoxIDs handle user login in the up-party login user interface (UI).
-There can be configured a number of up-party logins per track with different configurations and look and feel.
+FoxIDs handle user login in the login authentication method.
+There can be configured a number of login authentication methods per environment with different configurations and look and feel.

-A track contains one user repository and all up-party login's configured in a track authenticate users with the same user repository.
+A environment contains one user repository and all login authentication methods configured in a environment authenticate users with the same user repository.

-When a user authenticates the user's session is connected to the particular up-party login.
-Therefore, a user can authenticate in multiple configured up-party login's and have multiple separate user sessions.
+When a user authenticates, the user's session is associated with the login authentication method.
+Therefore, a user can authenticate in multiple configured login authentication methods and have multiple separate user sessions.

-A user session is only established in the up-party login if the session lifetime is set to more than 0 seconds.
+A user session is not established in the login authentication method if the session lifetime is set to 0 seconds.

-A down-party OpenID Connect or down-party SAML 2.0 can authenticate users by selecting an up-party login.
+A OpenID Connect application registration or SAML 2.0 application registration can authenticate users by selecting an login authentication method.

-The up-party login user interface authenticates users in a two-step login interface with the username and password input on two separate pages.
+The login authentication method authenticates users in a two-step login UI with the username and password input on two separate pages.

 Home Realm Discovery (HRD)

-When you create a down-party it is in most cases the best solution to use a star (*)
+When you create a application registration it is most often the best solution to use the default star notation (*)

-If a down-party is configured to only be allowed to use one up-party the user is immediately redirected to that particular up-party.
+If a application registration is configured to only be allowed to use one authentication method the user is immediately redirected to that particular authentication method.

-If more than one up-party is allowed the user is redirected to a login up-party which make it possible to select an up-party either by writing an e-mail (looking at the domain) or by clicking a HRD button.
+If more than one authentication method is allowed the user is redirected to a login authentication method which make it possible to select an authentication method either by writing an email (looking at the domain) or by clicking a HRD button.

-An example of how a login screen with HRD looks like, it can be customized.
+An example of how a login screen with HRD looks like, it can be customised.

-The title, icon and CSS configured on the first allowed login up-party on the down-party is used.
-Without an allowed login up-party configured the title, icon and CSS from the default login up-party is used.
+The title, icon and CSS configured on the first allowed login authentication method on the application registration is used.
+Without an allowed login authentication method configured the title, icon and CSS from the default login authentication method is used.

 Two-factor authentication (2FA/MFA)

-A up-party login support multi-factor authentication (MFA) by supporting two-factor authentication (2FA) with an authenticator app.
+A login authentication method support two-factor authentication (2FA) / multi-factor authentication (MFA) with an authenticator app, SMS and email.

-Two-factor authentication with an authenticator app is per default enabled and is initiated if required.
+Two-factor authentication with an authenticator app, SMS and email is per default enabled and is initiated if required.

-Two-factor authentication can be set as a requirement in each up-party login, per user or required by the calling OpenID Connect or SAML 2.0 down-party.
+Two-factor authentication can be set as a requirement in each login authentication method, per user or required by the calling OpenID Connect or SAML 2.0 application registration.

 You can use a two-factor authenticator app of your choice like Anthy, Google Authenticator, Microsoft Authenticator and others.